TMahls/PuzzleSandbox/IncompleteCubes/README.md

 ### How to encode the cubes

-A cube has 8 vertexes, and 12 edges.
+A cube has 6 faces, 8 vertexes, and 12 edges.
 We should express the incomplete cubes in terms of edges, because if we do vertexes there are possible ways we can miss.
 For example consider the following cube:
 ```
   O---X